BurakOruk26/BurakOruk26/README.md

 ## As you can see my name is Burak.
-## I'm a sophomore at Bilkent University Computer Science Department.
+## I study at Bilkent University Computer Science Department.
-## My goal is to dive into video game industry.
-Not only as an developer, also as a art designer.
 <!--
 **BurakOruk26/BurakOruk26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.